Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Wet Mopping?

-The detergent used must be of the variety that needs no rinsing or else spray diluted from spray bottle & mop with a damp mop.
+- The detergent used must be of the variety that needs no rinsing or else spray diluted from a spray bottle & mop with a damp mop.

-First, finish mopping near baseboards in smooth strokes.
+- First, finish mopping near the baseboards in smooth strokes.

 What are the Equipment & agents required for Damp Mopping?